Sowapps/Orpheus/README.md

 ## Warning !
 We are actively looking for contributors.
 I, Florent HAZARD, am currently the only one to contribute on this project and I am working hard on it.<br>
-With only one contributor, this project should be considered as unstable.<br>
+I am working more and more on stability but the project still have only one contributor.<br>
-I am using it for my own projects & my customers' ones on prod and this is ok from almost ten years.<br>
+I am using it for my own projects & my customers' ones on prod and this is ok from more than ten years.<br>
 If you want to use it, you may consider to contribute to this project.

 **We are looking for contributors :**
 - To design interfaces (The official website and the framework admin panel)
 - To translate contents
 - To develop new framework feature
-- To fix occuring bugs
+- To fix occurring bugs
 - To develop more features about admin panel
 - To develop unit tests
 - To complete documentation
 - To maintain online documentation

+## Developing Orpheus

+The Orpheus Website project is the base for developing Orpheus locally.